How Does My Service Stand Out?

 In particular, those "dieter's that do intense yo-yo dieting and have lost and gained significant weight in the past (or only eat one meal a day) are at particular risk for hypometabolism..
 It is important to determine the extent that a suppressed metabolism is contributing to their inability to lose weight.
 This is done through metabolic and hormonal laboratory testing and the measurement of tissue thyroid level.

-After our first consult, I'll send you to Quest lab next door (Don't worry they accept every single insurance plan) to determine the physiologic basis of your inability to lose weight.
-I usually get results in a day at which time the Dr and I will go over your results (along with your extensive medical history) and customize a plan based on the safest yet most aggressive (fast) course of treatment for YOU.
+After our first consult, I'll send you to Quest lab (Don't worry they accept every single insurance plan) to determine the physiologic basis of your inability to lose weight.
+I usually get results in a few days at which time the Dr and I will go over your results (along with your extensive medical history) and customize a plan based on the safest yet most aggressive (fast) course of treatment for YOU.
 It's the antithesis of a one size fits all plan !

 Finally, there are numerous medications that can result in an increase in the body’s weight set point and stimulate weight gain.
 These medications include antidepressants such as Zolft, Paxil, Celexa and Lexapro; SNRI’s, such as Effexor, Cymbalta and Sevella; mood modulators such as Serequel and Abilify; anti-seizure/pain medication such as Lyrica and Neurontin; birth control pills; synthetic hormone replacement; diabetic medications that stimulate insulin such as glyburide and Amaryll; many blood pressure medications; and many more.